Q. When is the school open?

 Q. My child has physical difficulties can he/she still attend?

-A. Children with special needs, like all children, are admitted to the pre-school after consultation parent and the manager.
+A. Children with special needs, like all children, are admitted to the pre-school after consultation with/between the parent and the manager.
 We have an appointed SENCO (Special Educational Needs Co-Ordinator) who is responsible for any educational need a child may have.

 Q. How will I know how my child is doing?